 Shuttles and Buses from and to New York Airport

 A JFK airport bus is definitely the most affordable option for New York airport transfers.
-However, it doesn’t offer direct connections to the New York city center, while it is considered the most time-consuming transportation mode.
+However, it doesn’t offer direct connections from JFK to downtown NYC, while it is considered the most time-consuming transportation mode.
 Overall, its pros and cons can be summarized as follows:

 |JFK Airport Bus - Advantages||JFK Airport Bus - Disadvantages|